ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    0x2c).
 A report is normally sent to each listed URI in the order provided by the Domain Owner.

+   Issue 53, Original text to be deleted:

    Each URI can have associated with it a maximum report size that may be sent to it.
 This is accomplished by appending an exclamation point (ASCII 0x21), followed by a maximum-size indication, before a separating comma or terminating semicolon.

-   Thus, a DMARC URI is a URI within which any commas or exclamation points are percent-encoded per [RFC3986], followed by an OPTIONAL exclamation point and a maximum-size specification, and, if there are additional reporting URIs in the list, a comma and the next URI.
+   Thus, a DMARC URI is a URI within which any commas or exclamation points are percent-encoded per [@!RFC3986], followed by an OPTIONAL exclamation point and a maximum-size specification, and, if there are additional reporting URIs in the list, a comma and the next URI.